Two Articles in the book below

-Carmela's interview roundup article appears in the 2015 Children's Writer's and Illustrator's Market
+Carmela's two articles appears in the 2016 Children's Writer's and Illustrator's Market

 Short Story in Anthology